 3. Consistency matters

-The second aspect of improving performance is all about showing consistency.
+The third aspect of improving performance is all about showing consistency.

 Team members become very confused if you ask for something one day, and then change your mind the next.
 Or if you treat team members differently even though they are in similar roles.

 Consistency is about reinforcing your expectations in a sustained manner.
 This takes effort, because you need to be sure that you’re paying attention to the messages you are sending.

 One of the best ways to show consistency is to provide feedback and coach team members on an ongoing basis.
 This can be a great way to course-correct if they are going off track.